rsmith52/Parallax-Engine/README.md

 * Shrink shadows when jumping!
 * Consider splitting up sprite / animation / visual code out of moveable object
 * Refactor considering what should go in start vs awake.

+### Camera
+* Setting events, the player and camera at a ~ -15 X angle looks much, much better.
+Worth reworking terrain etc. to look correct...

 ### Settings Code
 * Switch to a settings asset?